TRAUMA THERAPY IN OSLO

 How does trauma affect the body, not just the mind?

 Trauma is stored in the nervous system.
 This means physical symptoms: chronic muscle tension, digestive issues, a sense of being constantly on edge, difficulty sleeping, heightened startle response.
 The body can hold trauma even when the conscious mind has no clear memory of the event.
-This is why body-based approaches like Safe and Sound Protocol or somatic awareness are part of trauma therapy.
+This is why body-based and somatic approaches are part of trauma therapy.

 What is the connection between trauma and conditions like anxiety, depression or substance use?